thurarchive/oceankita-station-analysis/README.md

 # OceanKita Station Analysis

-OceanKita Station Analysis is a data-driven project focused on exploring, analyzing, and visualizing oceanographic data collected from multiple monitoring stations.
-The goal is to gain insights into key environmental parameters—such as temperature, salinity, and other sensor readings—to better understand the marine environment and support research, conservation, and policy-making efforts.
+OceanKita Station Analysis is a data-driven project designed to investigate how environmental factors—namely wind conditions, tidal movements, and rainfall intensity—influence the amount of debris observed in rivers across multiple monitoring stations.
+This analysis is guided by a set of targeted questions aimed at understanding whether and how these natural variables contribute to waste accumulation patterns.
+The project combines spatial and temporal data integration, statistical modeling, and exploratory analysis to support data-informed recommendations for environmental monitoring and river waste management.

 ## Overview